Injuries, power drop leave Yanks with sorry season

 “I don’t know how it’s going to be here next year,” captain Derek Jeter said after Sunday’s season finale.
 “The manager and coaches are free agents, too.
 Anything I would say about next year would be premature and speculation.”

-New York finished tied for third in the AL East at 85-77, its poorest winning percentage in more than two decades.
-The Yankees were 12 games back of first-place Boston and six games behind Tampa Bay, which forced a tiebreaker for the second AL wild card.
+New York finished equal third in the AL East at 85-77, its poorest winning percentage in more than two decades.
+The Yankees were 12 games behind first-place Boston and six games behind Tampa Bay, which forced a tiebreaker for the second AL wild card.

 “The franchise knows what they have to do,” said Cano, who may seek $300 million or more as a free agent.
 “They seem to make the team better every single year.
 I’m just going to go on vacation and go home and see the family and see where we are.”

 For a team that treats early-round playoff games as routine, missing the postseason for only the second time in 19 years was a shock.
 The only new memories created were tear-filled exits.

 “Andy and Mo, goes without saying how special that was,” Jeter said.
 “But on the field, it wasn’t memorable.”

 New York’s high point of 12 games over .500 was reached on the Saturday of Memorial Day weekend, when a win at Tampa Bay increased the Yankees’ record to 30-18.
 By early August they hit their midseason nadir at 57-56.

 Not for a single game did New York put its envisioned lineup on the field.
 After breaking his left ankle in the AL championship series opener against Detroit last October, Jeter didn’t return until July 11 and went right back on the DL with a tight right quadriceps.
 He came back late in the month but played in only four games before a strained right calf caused a third DL stint.
 After just 17 games overall this year, his season was cut short on Sept.
 11 because of another injury to the left ankle.